- Our Program

 As part of our commitment to your success as a scholar, the department provides a number of complementary mentoring structures to support you in your first year and beyond.

-- Peer mentorship program: During your first year you will also be matched with a more advanced graduate student who will serve as your peer mentor.
-You can ask them all those questions you don’t want to ask the faculty.
+During your first year you will also be matched with a more advanced graduate student who will serve as your peer mentor.
 For information about the qualities of a good mentor see here.

-- Semi-annual meeting requirement: What you need from an advisor will change at different stages of the program.
+What you need from an advisor will change at different stages of the program.
 To ensure that you are getting the advising you need, mentors and mentees are required to meet at least once each semester (virtually or in person).
-For a list of topics to be discussed, see the Advisor-Advisee Meeting Guidelines.
+For a list of recommended topics to be discussed, please see the Advisor-Advisee Meeting Guidelines.

-- Graduate Program Coordinator: The graduate program coordinator is your source for all administrative questions.
-If your question begins “How do I…?” start with the Graduate Program Coordinator.
+The graduate program coordinator is your source for all administrative questions.
+If your question begins “How do I…?”, start with the Graduate Program Coordinator.

 Diversity is a source of strength, creativity, and innovation for the department of political science at UW-Madison.
 We value the contributions of each person and respect the profound ways their identity, culture, background, experience, status, abilities, and opinion enrich the university community.
 We commit ourselves to the pursuit of excellence in teaching, research, outreach, and diversity as inextricably linked goals.